 Add the modified files to the git index, commit, and push the changes to the remote repository:

-Under Code on the repository page, navigate to Pull requests.
+Under Code on the repository page, go to Pull requests.

 Select a pull request.